LucasKyinn/ObstacleCourse/README.md

 [![image](https://user-images.githubusercontent.com/78411295/173539420-5de5bcd0-1524-40e7-bf13-67c202a53426.png)](https://www.gamedev.tv/courses/)

-## Summary of what was in the course
+## Summary of what was in the course.

 	- Introduction to C++ syntax.
     - C++ Classes , Function , ect...
     - GameMode and Character classes.

-## Project Overview
+## Project Overview.

 	- Moving and rotating plateforms
 	- Character Animations